List of Spider-Man enemies in other media: Sinister Six

 A few of Spider-Man villains in other media have joined the group Sinister Six (or Insidious Six in Spider-Man: The Animated Series and Sinister Seven or Superior Sinister Six in Ultimate Spider-Man) to take down Spider-Man just like in the comics.
 Here is a list of villains who have joined.
-The numbers beside the supervillain with the parentheses in between them stand for their first meeting and second meeting and so on.
-There has never been a proper depiction of the original Sinister Six (Doctor Octopus, Mysterio, Vulture, Sandman, Kraven and Electro), but in most franchises, all of the members appear, mainly without joining.
+The numbers beside the supervillain with the parentheses in between them stand for their first meeting, second meeting, and so on.
+There has never been a proper depiction of the original Sinister Six (Doctor Octopus, Mysterio, Vulture, Sandman, Kraven, and Electro), but in most franchises, all of the members appear, mainly without joining.